lz4/lz4/programs/README.md

 ============================================

 Command Line Interface (CLI) can be created using the `make` command without any additional parameters.
-There are however other Makefile targets that create different variations of CLI:
+There are also multiple targets that create different variations of CLI:
-- `lz4` : default CLI supporting gzip-like arguments
+- `lz4` : default CLI, with a command line syntax close to gzip
-- `lz4c` : Same as `lz4` with additional support for decompression of legacy lz4 versions
+- `lz4c` : Same as `lz4` with additional support legacy lz4 commands (incompatible with gzip)
 - `lz4c32` : Same as `lz4c`, but forced to compile in 32-bits mode

 #### Aggregation of parameters
 CLI supports aggregation of parameters i.e. `-b1`, `-e18`, and `-i1` can be joined into `-b1e18i1`.

 #### Benchmark in Command Line Interface
 CLI includes in-memory compression benchmark module for lz4.
 The benchmark is conducted using a given filename.
 The file is read into memory.
 It makes benchmark more precise as it eliminates I/O overhead.